In Washington, we pride ourselves on putting the health and safety of our communities first. We all deserve clean air, clean water, and clean energy.

 - Poll: Pierce County Voters Concerned About Economic, Environmental Impacts of Tacoma LNG Plant

 - Sightline Institute, “Tacoma’s Proposed LNG Plant Raises Safety Concerns”

 - 350 Tacoma, “What’s Wrong with Puget Sound Energy’s Fracked Gas Project”

 - Contact the Board Members of the Puget Sound Clean Air Agency.

 - Are you a Puget Sound Energy customer?
 Tell PSE that you do not support this project.

 Northwest Innovation Works wants to build the world’s biggest refinery to create methanol from fracked gas in Kalama, WA.
-It would use more fracked gas each day than all of the power plants in Washington combined, and ship the methanol to China to make plastics.
+It would use more fracked gas each day than all of the power plants in Washington combined and would likely require a major new regional gas pipeline through Washington.
 At any given time, up to 72 million gallons of the highly flammable liquid would be stored on-site in an earthquake liquefaction zone.
-The refinery would emit more than 1 million tons of greenhouse gases from the smokestacks alone—and emit up to 7 million tons when “upstream” methane leakage is considered.
+If built, the refinery would become the single largest source of climate pollution in Washington – emitting more than 1 million tons of greenhouse gases from the smokestacks alone and up to 7 million tons when “upstream” methane leakage is considered.